slowernews/wisdom-tldr/README.md

 ###On surrendering

 Use this opportunity to re-create yourself.<br>
-It only hurts when you don't have time to prepare for the fall (Tony Hawk).
+'It only hurts when you don't have time to prepare for the fall' -- Tony Hawk

 > *'Surrender conceals great power: lulling the enemy into complacency, it give you time to recoup, time to undermine, time for revenge.'*